-Record the CONSEQUENCES of the behaviour.
-(What happened AFTER)
+AFTER) the behaviour.
+(What happened

-This involves recording:

-- Exactly how did you respond to the behaviour?
-Give a stepby-step description - How did the person respond to your reaction? - Was there anyone else around who responded to or showed a reaction to the behaviour?
+- This involves recording: - How did the person description step-by-step Exactly how did you behaviour?
+Give a respond to the - Was there anyone showed a reaction to else around who the behaviour? responded to or respond to your reaction?